 Each year the board evaluated its works according to the applicable SET evaluation criteria.
 Also, there were evaluations of directors in groups and individually including the sub committe.
 The board considered the evaluation results and put forward recommendations for improvement.

-On 26 September 2014, Chairman of the Board of Directors signed a letter of intent and acknowledged the commitment terms set by the Private Sector Collective Action Coalition Against Corruption (CAC) to act against all types of corruption activities within the private sector.
+On 26 September 2014 the Chairman of the Board of Directors had signed a letter of intent and acknowledged the commitment terms set by the Private Sector Collective Action Coalition Against Corruption group that seeks to deter all types of corruption activities within the private sector.

 The responsibilities of the Risk Management Committee of the Company are to define, analyze, evaluate and construct adequate structure.
 The leading risk factors concerning are the internal factors and external factors.
 The risk management team provides the management clear plan of setting up control points within the organization, eventually establish appropriate and acceptable risk control top the organization.